Grumbles from the Grave: Criticisms

 Frederik Pohl has complained "Robert had talked about allowing posthumous publication of his real feelings about a lot of things that he didn’t feel comfortable to talk about while he was alive, and indicated that some of his private letters would be a source for the book.
 Then some posthumous book with that title did come out, and it was a great disappointment.
 Someone — it could have been only [Virginia Heinlein] — had washed his face and combed his hair and turned whatever it was that Robert might have wanted to say into the equivalent of thank-you notes for a respectable English tea.
 I know that Robert wrote some much more raunchy letters than any of those, because I myself got one or two.
 But all the raunch has been edited out.
 What’s left is actually rather boring and does a great disservice to the real Heinlein, whose physical person may have been embodied as a conventional hard-right conservative but whose writing was — sometimes vulgarly — that of a free-thinking iconoclast".

 Awards and honors

 The book was a finalist for the 1990 Hugo Award for Best Non-Fiction Book.
+The book won the 1990 Locus Award for Best Non-fiction.